 This would be the time I’d suggest you get a bite to eat and then join a free walking tour or book a bicycle tour!
 There are all different options, from historic tours to food tours, and it’s a great way to see more of the city.

 We chose to head out on our own.
 Our guide dropped us off near a seafood restaurant that he recommended, The Seafood Bar.
 We were in need of some good food after a bottle of champagne before lunch.
 It was so freaking good and I’m still dreaming about the oysters we had there.
 With a full belly, we walked through the streets of the Jordaan District and then headed to the National Monument in the center of Amsterdam.
-When I visited Amsterdam in college, my New Year’s Eve kiss on the cheek was at the National Monument so it was fun to go back and be there with my hubby.

 There’s a ton of great shopping in the center of Amsterdam.
 If you continue on your own, head to the Flower Market and get yourself some fresh flowers on the only floating flower market in the world.
 And, of course, if you’re there during tulip season, you’ll want to join a tulip tour!

 As of December 2018, the infamous I Amsterdam sign has been removed from Museumplein and I can’t say it was a bad idea.
 Some might see it as a bit of a bummer because it’s such an iconic spot in the city, but at the same time, the number of tourists crowding the area was nuts.
 Marc and I just laughed when we arrived.
-So while I was originally planning on telling you to get up early to snap photos with the giant letters before 9:00am, you’ll be skipping that all together.
+So while I was originally planning on telling you to get up early to snap photos with the giant letters before 9:00am, you’ll be skipping that altogether.
 The only other place you can spot the I Amsterdam letters is at Schiphol, Amsterdam’s airport.

 Van Gogh Museum

 Instead of the I Amsterdam sign, go ahead and hit up the Van Gogh Museum.
 We loooooved this museum and I learned so much more about Vincent Van Gogh’s mind and talents.
 Again, at times, it can be heavy, but still beautiful.
+It’s another must-do for three days in Amsterdam.

 - Book your tickets online at least a day in advance.
 I suggest the earlier time slots.